kasey-purvor/Deception_ML_Model/README.md

 ## Dataset

-The project utilises the MLEnd Deception Dataset.
+The project utilises the MLEnd Deception Dataset, **to which I was a contributer!**.
 The dataset was split into training and testing sets (80/20) before feature extraction to prevent data leakage.
 Audio recordings were divided into non-overlapping 30-second segments.

 To ensure the IID (Independent and Identically Distributed) assumption: